 About the Fellowship

 At Americans for the Arts, we believe that artists have a profound capacity to transform America’s communities.
 Across the nation, through their work in neighborhoods, schools, community settings, and with other sectors, they are fostering cultural expressions that broaden perspectives on issues and help envision new possibilities.
 Artists are partnering with Local Arts Agencies and others to solve problems, bridge divides, and build leadership, capacity, and public will to participate in civic life.
-The $65,000 annual award honors an individual artist who demonstrates a sustained commitment to civic participation through his/her work, and who has made a positive and meaningful difference to inspire, inform, engage, challenge, animate, and celebrate communities through arts and culture.
+The annual award honors an individual artist who demonstrates a sustained commitment to civic participation through their work, and who has made a positive and meaningful difference to inspire, inform, engage, challenge, animate, and celebrate communities through arts and culture.

-Robert Leroy "Yankee" Johnson, the first executive director of the King County Arts Commission, is credited with laying the groundwork for the Northwest's thriving public arts scene.
-He served as commission director from 1972 to 1980 and was best known for establishing King County's one percent for the arts policy.
+Robert Leroy Johnson, the first executive director of the King County Arts Commission, is credited with laying the groundwork for the Northwest's thriving public arts scene.
+He served as commission director from 1972 to 1980 and was best known for establishing King County's one percent for art policy.
 Enacted in 1973, it was one of the first programs in the country to set aside a portion of the county's capital-improvement budget specifically for public art.
 Born and raised in Schenectady, NY, and a graduate of Kansas State University, he lived a life grounded in the arts.
 He was an accomplished trumpet player and a published writer.
 He and his wife, Laurel, founded Skid Road Theater in Seattle.
 By 1979, he had established the International Earthworks Symposium.
 Artists from around the world were invited to Seattle and asked to incorporate art into rehabilitating huge tracts of local land that had been "ravaged by technology."
-The symposium resulted in the Robert Morris Earthwork in SeaTac, a terraced viewpoint that was formerly an abandoned gravel quarry, and Herbert Bayer Park in Kent.
+The Johnson Fellowship was arranged by former Americans for the Arts board member Jerry Allen, for whom Mr. Johnson was a mentor.